lovhag/small-math-language-multimodal-fusion/README.md

-# Small multimodal models for small math-and-language domain
+# Small multimodal models in a math-and-language domain

 Code for the (Dis)embodiment workshop 2022 paper "Can We Use Small Models to Investigate Multimodal Fusion Methods?"
 (TBD: provide link to article).